elastic/endpoint-package/README.md

 After making and testing the necessary changes, PR them to this repo.

+### Exceptionable

+In the Kibana UI, if you want to add a field to appear as "exceptionable", appearing in the Exceptions drop-down autofill menu, that change is made in Kibana.
+Here is an [example PR](https://github.com/elastic/kibana/pull/129401) of a similar change to follow.

 ## Updating the package in the remote registry

 There are three environments that provide different functionality for packages: snapshot, staging, and production.